 If you smoke, quit.
 Quitting smoking can ease lung symptoms.

-Sarcoidosis can be a long-lasting disease, so it's important to eat a healthy diet filled with fruits, vegetables, and whole grains.
+Sarcoidosis can be a long-lasting disease, so it is important to eat a healthy diet filled with fruits, vegetables, and whole grains.

 Exercise regularly.
 Be sure to ask your doctor before starting a new exercise program, especially if sarcoidosis leaves you short of breath.

-Corticosteroids such as prednisone are considered the first-line treatment for lowering inflammation from sarcoidosis.
+Corticosteroids, such as prednisone are considered the first-line treatment for lowering inflammation from sarcoidosis.
 Corticosteroid pills can have some serious side effects if taken in high doses for long periods.
-They may include high blood pressure, diabetes, stomach ulcers, tuberculosis, or osteoporosis.
-Your doctor will likely suggest regular check-ups and tests.
+Side effects may include:

 Other medications that may be used include: